jdmedlock/pixelartmaker/readme.md

 with a single click
 - Export a grid to the local file
 - Import a previously exported grid

+### Roadmap

+Next Release
+- Addition of grid cell erase feature to provide the user with a means of clearing individual cells back to the default background color.
+- Enhance the application to be fully responsive across a full range of physical displays including phones, tablets, and large screen devices.

 ## Development